How do Toll Tags Work in the US?

 Role of the Texas Department of Transportation

-Additionally, TxDOT is in charge of supervising the management and maintenance of toll roads, which includes ensuring that tolls are properly collected and that the roads are kept in good condition.
+Additionally, TxDOT supervises the management and maintenance of toll roads, including ensuring that tolls are appropriately collected and that the streets are kept in good condition.

 Understanding how toll tags function can help you save time and money on toll roads regardless of the type of car you drive.
 Consider how toll tags operate and how they simplify your life the next time you pass through a toll road.

-About John
+John Eric

 Leave a Comment